 CEWD is pleased to announce the 2021 STEM Innovation Challenge.

-The Challenge: Students today want to solve problems that are meaningful and pertain to themselves, their families, and their local communities.
+The Challenge: Students today want to solve problems that are meaningful and relevant to themselves, their families, and their local communities.
 They want to feel that they can make a difference.
 The predicated problem to solve is: When thinking of efficiency and sustainability as it relates to your school and transportation to and from, develop an innovative plan to reduce your school’s carbon footprint, increase comfort conditions, and have a net-zero impact to your community.

-The When: 2020-2021 Challenge Timeline:
+2021 Challenge Timeline:

 - October 2020– The 2021 STEM Innovation Challenge is announced.

-- January 2021 – Student challenge begins with virtual video kickoff that addresses the parameters of the Challenge.
+- February 2021 – Student challenge begins with virtual video kickoff that addresses the parameters of the Challenge.

-- January – March 2021 – Industry mentors engage virtually with student teams and potentially through classroom and industry visits and teacher coordinated email correspondence.
+- February – April 2021 – Industry mentors engage virtually with student teams and potentially through classroom and industry visits and teacher coordinated email correspondence.
 Frequency of visits and email communications to be determined by teacher and mentors.

-- March 2021 – Student teams deliver virtual presentations to industry partner judges in “Shark Tank Competition”.
+- April 2021 – Student teams deliver virtual presentations to industry partner judges in “Shark Tank Competition”.